Zubiaaa/Telecommunication-Customer-Churn-Prediction-and-Classification-System/ReadMe.txt

 Step 6: Feature Selection and Classification Using Balancing Technique

 I have used the same file names as the steps name stated above.

-The dataset I have used is the same one provided for the summative assessment in Canvas.